bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 If now the voltage drops further, and the new curve becomes $C_2$, the motor speed is reduced until it completely stops (since there is no intersection between $C_2$ and $T_L$).
 The induction motor acts as a large inductance, drawing reactive power.

-This is considered as a <b> Short-term Voltage Instability </b> as this phenomena is much quicker than what we have with OLTCs (it takes several seconds to change tap positions).
+This is considered as a <b> Short-term Voltage Instability </b> as this phenomenon is much quicker than what we have with OLTCs (it takes several seconds to change tap positions).

 <p align="center">
 <img src=figures_aclt/InductionMotorVoltage.png width="350" height="280" />